-Table 6 - Demographic Yearbook 2000
+Table 6 - Demographic Yearbook 2001

-Table 6 presents urban and total population by sex for as many years as possible between 1991 and 2000.
+Table 6 presents urban and total population by sex for as many years as possible between 1992 and 2001.

 Description of variables: Data are from nation-wide population censuses or are estimates, some of which are based on sample surveys of population carried out among all segments of the population.
-The results of censuses are identified by a (c) following the date in the stub; sample surveys are further identified by footnotes; other data are generally estimates.
+The results of censuses are identified by a code following the date in the stub; sample surveys are further identified by footnotes; other data are generally estimates, the characteristics of which (de jure or de facto) are also indicated with a code.